XIRZC/XIRZC.github.io/_posts/2022-10-05-linux_recipe.md

 ---
-title: 'Linux Commands and All Kinds for Problems Solutions'
+title: 'Linux Commands and All Kinds of Problems Solutions'
 date: 2022-10-05
 permalink: /posts/linux_recipe/
 tags: